 4. Help colleagues establish bonds

-Workplace friendships are powerful things.
-Our research shows that when people like what they do and the people they work with, they’re more likely to stay with the company.
-In fact, in a recent survey by Robert Half, 62 percent of employees said having coworkers who are friends outside of the office positively affects productivity.
+Workplace friendships are powerful.
+Our company’s research shows that when people like what they do and the people they work with, they’re more likely to stay with the company.
+In fact, in a survey by Robert Half, 62 percent of employees said having coworkers who are friends outside of the office positively affects productivity.